This media is copyrighted material intended

 for use by Media Professionals only.

 Animals of every variety are the product of billions of year of evolution.
-If we were to find any terrestrial species—whether it be a bacteria, virus, microbe, beetle, platypus, goldfinch, or something utterly unique—in our solar system or an exoplanet, it would send shock waves the world over.
+If we were to find any terrestrial species—whether it be a microbe, beetle, fish, goldfinch, or something utterly unique—in our solar system or an exoplanet, it would send shock waves the world over.
 We would do everything in our power to preserve its existence.
 And yet, here on Earth, animals by the tens of millions are harmed, even forced into extinction, by the reckless actions of humankind simply because they seem to be plentiful and devoid of intelligence, emotion, and feeling.
 In short, these lesser beings are undeserving of basic rights.
 This is a tragedy that is largely preventable.

 Human beings have greater capacities for self-reflective consciousness, ability to perform complex calculations, build fantastic machines, and communicate.
 However, other animals do possess sophisticated capabilities for communication, emotion, and manipulation of their environment.
 Scientists have found that a few animals may even possess self-reflective consciousness.
 Some of the most cognitively-advanced species might surprise you: Octopi/squids, elephants, pigs, dolphins, whales, birds (corvids such as crows, ravens, magpies, and jays), raccoons, simians/primates, and dogs.